 If the public trading of the existing notes were determined to be insufficient to provide a reliable measure of fair market value, and the exchange notes were assigned an issue price equal to their face amount, holders would not receive at maturity an amount in excess of the assumed initial value of the exchange notes, and no OID would accrue on the exchange notes.
-As explained above, however, such an increase in the issue price of the exchange notes could result in the realization of additional economic gain on the exchange, which would be taxable to the holder to the extent the total gain did not exceed the cash received by the holder in the exchange, or if either the existing notes or the exchange notes do not qualify as "securities" for federal income tax purposes.
+As explained above, however, such an increase in the issue price of the exchange notes could result in the realization of additional economic gain on the exchange, which would be taxable to the holder if the existing notes or the exchange notes do not qualify as "securities" for federal income tax purposes.